 Dr. Marcie Keener returned to our practice in August of 2009 after a hiatus to obtain her Doctorate in Veterinary Medicine.
 Prior to becoming a Veterinarian, Dr. Keener was a certified veterinary technician working at our West Ridge Clinic since 2000.
 She currently practices mainly at our East Ridge Practice.
 Dr. Keener is the current President of the Klamath – Lake Veterinary Medical Association.
 Outside of work, Marcie enjoys spending time with and taking care of her Grandmother, Daughter, two horses and houseful of cats and dogs.
 Marcie and her family are natives of Klamath County with ancestors residing here since the late 1800s.

 Dr. Carolyn Whitaker earned her D.V.M. in 2002 from the University of California, Davis College of Veterinary Medicine with an interest in large animal medicine.
-She has been in Klamath County since graduation and joined East Ridge in October of 2006.
-When she is not working she is busy with her husband and two young daughters at their home in Bonanza, where they have a variety of animals including horses, cats and a dog.
-They also keep very busy with their herd of Boer meat goats.
-She is a member of the Bonanza PPA and active with Bonanza Little League.
+Dr. Whitaker has been in Klamath County since graduation and joined East Ridge in October of 2006.
+When Dr. Whitaker is not working she is busy with her husband and two young daughters at their home in Bonanza, where they have a variety of animals including horses, cats and a dog.
+Dr. Whitaker and her family also keep very busy with their herd of Boer meat goats.
+Dr. Whitaker is a member of the Bonanza PPA and active with Bonanza Little League.